Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/how-to-retrieve-slot-status.md

 See the License for the specific language governing permissions and limitations under the License. -->

-# How to Retrieve a Slot's Status
+# How to retrieve a slot's status

 Content coming soon.